Men's oral health for Father's Day

 "A visit to your dentist is a golden opportunity to identify the warning signs of periodontal disease, and men need to be aware of what these findings can mean as they relate to their overall health," Dr. Kyle Dosch, a dental consultant for Delta Dental/Washington Dental Service, told AgeWise King County.
 "Your six-month check-up will benefit more than just your smile."

 Some medications, such as treatments for heart problems or blood pressure or antidepressants, can lead to dry mouth as a side effect.
 When this happens, saliva production becomes inhibited, increasing the risk for cavities, gum disease and other infections.
-Normally, saliva helps kill the anaerobic bacteria found in the mouth by rinsing away food particles and neutralizing acids.
+Normally, saliva helps attack the anaerobic bacteria found in the mouth by rinsing away food particles and neutralizing acids.
 Fathers who have dry mouth may want to increase their water intake to ease symptoms.

 For this Father's Day, help the man of your life keep his pearly whites shining and mouth healthy.